Capstone-Projects-2021-Fall/Keep-Eating/README.md

 ## User Story
 ### Ji wants a fun way to pass the time
-- Ji download the app from the Google Play Store
+- Ji downloads the app from the Google Play Store
-- Upon opening the app, he creates his profile
+- Upon the start of the app, he is prompted to create an account and personalize his profile/character
-- He can now see the main menu and he chooses to “join a game”
+- After creating his account, he is directed to the main menu where he selects “join a game”
-- Ji joins a game with random players and is placed on a specific team to compete on
+- Ji joins a random server and waits in the lobby for it to be filled with enough players to start the game
+- After the host starts the game, all of the players are randomized into two teams to compete against each other
+- The winning team is decided by the team that survived the longest and/or optimized the most points by eating the food generated across the map

 ### Darnell wants to play a multiplayer game with his friends:
 - Darnell runs the app and from the main menu, creates a lobby for his friends to join.